lazy-ocean/js-interview-cheatsheet/JavaScript/objects.md

 ## Copying

-This way, there're no separate objects: there're two _references_ on original one:
+This way, there're no separate objects: there're two _references_ of original one:

 ```
 let animal = { name: "cat" };